johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-03-28-debugging-aspnet-core-in-vs-or-code/index.md

 authors: johnnyreilly
 tags: [VS Code, ASP.Net Core, Visual Studio]
 hide_table_of_contents: false
+description: 'Learn how the author became a fan of VS Code for TypeScript and how they managed to debug ASP.Net Core using the extension for C#.'
 ---

 I've been using Visual Studio for a long time.
 Very good it is too.
 However, it is heavyweight; it does far more than I need.
 What I really want when I'm working is a fast snappy editor, with intellisense and debugging.
 What I've basically described is [VS Code](https://code.visualstudio.com/).
 It rocks and has long become my go-to editor for TypeScript.